What Is a Self-Powering Diesel Heater?

 Is a self-powering diesel heater safe for tents?

 It can provide warm air for tent heating only when exhaust is safely routed outdoors.
-Exhaust gas must never enter the tent.
+Exhaust gas must never enter the tent, and a working carbon monoxide alarm is strongly recommended near occupied or sleeping spaces.

 Leave a comment